Gloriosa superba L.

-Gloriosa superba occurs in semi-shade or sun in bushveld, coastal dunes, coastal woodlands, forest, thicket, grassland and savanna-forest boundaries, in the Eastern Cape, KwaZulu-Natal, Mpumalanga, Limpopo, North West and in Swaziland, Botswana, Namibia and Zimbabwe and into tropical Africa, India and southeastern Asia.
+Gloriosa superba occurs in semi-shade or sun in bushveld, coastal dunes, coastal woodlands, forest, thicket, grassland and savanna-forest boundaries, in the Eastern Cape, KwaZulu-Natal, Mpumalanga, Limpopo and North West provinces in South Africa, and in Swaziland, Botswana, Namibia, Angola and Zimbabwe and into tropical Africa, India and southeastern Asia.

 Derivation of name and historical aspects

 The genus name Gloriosa is from the Latin gloriosus meaning ‘glorious’, ‘famous’ or ‘ostentatious’.
 The species name superba means ‘superb’ or ‘splendid’.
 This plant was named for its showy ‘glorious superb’ summer flowers.

 The genus Gloriosa is a small genus of about 12 species, found in Africa and Asia.
 It has recently been expanded to include the former genus Littonia.
 Three species occur in southern Africa: Gloriosa superba, G. modesta (= Littonia modesta), the climbing Christmas bell or geelklokkie in Afrikaans, and G.rigidifolia (= Littonia rigidifolia).
 Gloriosa superba L. includes G. simplex L. and G. virescens Lindl.

 Gloriosa belongs in the crocus family (Colchicaceae).
 Other members of this family that are well-known to gardeners, include Sandersonia aurantiaca, Christmas bells, and Colchicum species and hybrids, the many kinds of crocus, native to Europe, North Africa and Asia, and grown in many gardens.